ZaynJarvis/NTUOSS-FlutterWorkshop/README.md

 * `Hello World App` of Flutter
     * Classes in Flutter
     * State Machine in Flutter
-    * Data arguements in Classes
+    * Data arguments in Classes
     * Class initialization shortcut
     * Add assets
     * Unit testing in Flutter